kids-first/kf-lib-data-ingest/docs/source/tutorial/app.rst

 =====================

-While the ingest library aims to be fairly generic, the built-in CLI based app is an example of how the library can use used to support specific project(s) or use cases.
+While the ingest library aims to be fairly generic, the built-in CLI based app is an example of how the library can be use used to support specific project(s) or use cases.
 This section will explain what app settings are and how they help us tailor usage of the library for specific projects.

 Additionally, if you will be developing ingest packages for Kids First study datasets, then this section will also explain where source data files should live (not on your computer!) and how to access them.

-App settings
+App Settings
 ============

 An ingest package contains configuration which will be different from package